NyaaCat/RPGItems-wiki/en-us/condition.md

 Conditions determine whether a power can be activated or not based on many different variables.

-Conditions have ID, can be invoked in powers, triggers and condition themselves.
+Conditions have ID, to be invoked in powers, triggers and condition themselves.

-Multiple condition IDs is also acceptable, and treated as AND operation (all conditions must be met).
+Multiple condition IDs are also acceptable, and treated as AND operation (all conditions must be met).

 Basic command to modify conditions on an item: